probonopd/buntu-iso-builder/README.md

 Remasters a *buntu Live ISO with customizations using GitHub Actions.

 Specifically, it remasters a Lubuntu Live ISO with my [Filer](https://github.com/probonopd/Filer/) file manager and some [helloDesktop](https://hellosystem.github.io/docs/) components.
+Currently this is mainly a testbed for those components (which have been developed for FreeBSD) on Linux.

 ## Features